AriFordsham/GHCWiki/more-cse.md

 ## Tickets

 The CSE pass is pretty simple at the moment.
 There are many tickets that identify currently-missed opportunities.
-These tickets and many others are labelled with the ~cse label.
+These tickets and many others are labelled with the ~CSE label.

 ## More aggressive CSE